OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/includes/app-service-mobile-update-server-project-for-push-template.md

         var table = azureMobileApps.table();

         table.insert(function (context) {
-        // For more information about hello Notification Hubs JavaScript SDK,
+        // For more information about the Notification Hubs JavaScript SDK,
         // see http://aka.ms/nodejshubs
         logger.info('Running TodoItem.insert');

-        // Define hello template payload.
+        // Define the template payload.
         var payload = '{"messageParam": "' + context.item.text + '" }';

-        // Execute hello insert.  hello insert returns hello results as a Promise,
+        // Execute the insert.
+The insert returns the results as a Promise,
-        // Do hello push as a post-execute action within hello promise flow. return context.execute()
+        // Do the push as a post-execute action within the promise flow. return context.execute()
             .then(function (results) {
-                // Only do hello push if configured if (context.push) {
+                // Only do the push if configured if (context.push) {
                     // Send a template notification.
                     context.push.send(null, payload, function (error) {